jaalso/cybersecurity-portfolio/README.md

 # 👾Cybersecurity Portfolio

 Breaking into offensive & defensive security from system admin/IT infrastructure (banking & enterprise) background.
-This is where I publish lab write-ups, CTF solutions, and notes — the honest version, with tutorials credited where followed.
+This is where I publish lab write-ups, CTF solutions, and notes, the honest version, with tutorials credited where followed.
+**CEH** · In Progress

-**CSS EFA Bachelor** · SCI · Nov 2026
+**CSS EFA Bachelor** · SCI · (tbf Nov 2026)
 **CSP** · completed Dec 2025
 **NCSC Switzerland** · acknowledged real-world CTI investigation (Storm-1865, May 2026)